syntanext/mop/README.md

   download both files in src folder and place them anywhere in your folder directory then **include** or **reqiure** osql.php file.

-## License
+   **LICENSE**

+   fork and feel free to pull request....

-   OSQL is licensed under the MIT License.
+   OSQL is licensed under the [MIT License](http://opensource.org/licenses/MIT).

    Copyright 2021 hazeezet